-January 18, 2011
+July 27, 2011

-MOUNTAIN VIEW, CA, Jan 18, 2011 (MARKETWIRE via COMTEX) --

-Today eHealthInsurance (NASDAQ: EHTH), the leading online source of health insurance for individuals, families and small businesses, released a summary review of enrollment periods for child-only individual health insurance plans in select states and answers to frequently asked questions (FAQs) about child-only coverage.
+MOUNTAIN VIEW, CA, Jul 27, 2011 (MARKETWIRE via COMTEX) -- Today eHealthInsurance (NASDAQ: EHTH), the leading online source of health insurance for individuals, families and small businesses, released a summary review of states offering July open enrollment periods for "child-only" individual health insurance plans.
+The company also released answers to frequently asked questions about child-only coverage.

-"Child-only" plans are those made available to children age 18 and under with no parent or guardian listed on the same policy.
-Federal health reform legislation prevents insurers from declining health insurance applications for children due to pre-existing medical conditions.
+Child-only individual health insurance plans are those made available to children age 18 and under with no parent or guardian covered on the same policy.
+Federal health care reform legislation prevents insurers from declining applications for children due to pre-existing medical conditions.
 However, the implementation of the law differs from state to state.

 In some states, insurers offering individual health coverage to adults are required to also offer individual health coverage to children.
 Separately, certain states have created "open enrollment" periods for child-only plans -- specific annual or biannual enrollment windows when applicants can enroll children in individual health insurance plans without danger of being declined due to their medical history.
+If children who do not have other health insurance alternatives are not enrolled during an open enrollment period, they may remain uninsured for the entirety of the next year.